Questions the SEO person should be asking you

 Ideally, I’d give you and your brand 5-10 hours of my time a month, and through a strong strategy, diligently implemented, help you achieve lasting results.
 Your benefit?
 You get all my knowledge, skills, expertise, and advice at a fraction of the cost of hiring someone.

-on a day-to-day basis
+what happens on a day-to-day basis

 so why choose me over anyone else?

-I specialise in: seo audits, consulting, advice on the latest trends, creative content strategy.
+I specialise in: SEO audits, consulting, advice on the latest trends, creative content strategy.
 If you’re looking for those things, I aim to be an expert in them.

 I have worked with and continue to work with all size businesses, from a diversity of industries.